ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Kinetic Converter (Not Recommended)

-• Provides increased fire rate, allowing faster shooting
+• Provides increased fire rate, letting you shoot faster

 • Suffers from the same fundamental problem as the Lightweight Stock

-• Shots climb dramatically and take extended time to re-center
+• Shots climb and take forever to re-center

-• The fire rate bonus is negated by the inability to place accurate follow-up shots
+• The fire rate bonus gets negated by the inability to place accurate follow-up shots

 Magazine Attachments

-• Extended Medium Mag 3 (Blue): Optimal choice for maximum ammunition capacity
+• Extended Medium Mag 3 (Blue): Best choice for maximum ammo capacity

 • Medium Mag 2 or 1 (Green/Grey): Acceptable budget alternatives

-• Additional rounds reduce reload frequency but the impact is less dramatic than on magazine-fed weapons
+• Extra rounds reduce reload frequency but the impact is less dramatic than on magazine-fed weapons

 Optic Attachments

-A 2x "Marksman" Sight is recommended as the optimal optic choice:
+A 2x "Marksman" Sight works best as the optic choice:

-• The Renegade's iron sights are described as "clean" and usable
+• The Renegade's iron sights are "clean" and usable

-• A 2x magnification provides ideal target acquisition at the 50-100 meter optimal engagement range
+• 2x magnification provides ideal target acquisition at the 50-100 meter sweet spot

-• The 2x magnification balances precision and situational awareness
+• The 2x balances precision with situational awareness

 Recommended Builds

-This configuration maximizes the Renegade's potential for players willing to invest resources:
+This configuration maxes out the Renegade's potential for players willing to invest resources:

 Optimal Build Configuration